 The Sega Saturn has typically been one of the more awkward consoles to emulate, that’s why we’re making it easy for you by indeed answering, what is the best Sega Saturn emulator?

-Sega’s first CD based console, the Sega Saturn directly competed with the Sony PlayStation but suffered unfortunately from an initial higher price tag than it’s competitor, and ultimately, less support from key developers due to it’s complex multi processor architecture.
-But regardless of commercial success, the Sega Saturn spawned a wealth of first party titles and classic arcade quality 2D games.
+Sega’s first CD-based console, the Sega Saturn directly competed with the Sony PlayStation but suffered unfortunately from an initially higher price tag than its competitor, and ultimately, less support from key developers due to its complex multi-processor architecture.

 Read on to find the best Sega Saturn emulator for you!

 Best Sega Saturn Emulator For PC – RetroArch